openclimatefix/data-platform/README.md

 ### Python Notebook Client

-There is an example Python notebook outlining using the Data Platform as a data analysis tool.
+There is an example Python notebook, written with [Marimo](https://docs.marimo.io/), demonstrating using the Data Platform as a data analysis tool.
 It shows an how an analysis workflow would use the generated python library code.
-To run it, ensure first that the Data Platform Server is running on `localhost:50051` (see [Getting Started](#getting-started)); and that colocated with the script are the latest generated Python bindings (see [Generating Code](#generating-code)).
+To run it, ensure first that the Data Platform Server is running on `localhost:50051` (see [Getting Started](#getting-started)); and that the python bindings have been generated (see [Generating Code](#generating-code)).
 Then use [uvx](https://docs.astral.sh/uv/reference/cli/#uv-tool-run) to run the notebook:

 ```bash